GabrielDobre2506/OpenGL-FPS-Maze-Game/README.md

 # OpenGL-FPS-Maze-Game
-This is the second homework assignment for the Computer Graphics Elements course (EGC) @ ACS, UPB 2022

-It was made using the provided framework from the university.
+This is the second homework assignment for the Computer Graphics Elements course (EGC) It was made using the provided framework from the university.

 Features: